The Discovery Call Prep Work That Most Firms Skip (And Prospects Can Always Tell)

 Three ways the template approach breaks at scale

-The discussion guide for consulting engagement prep breaks in three predictable ways when you try to scale it:
+The discussion guide for consulting engagement prep breaks in three predictable ways when you try to scale it across a boutique team:

 -

 They don't scale across verticals.
-The questions you ask a healthcare CTO are fundamentally different from what you'd ask a manufacturing COO.
+The questions an associate asks a healthcare CTO are fundamentally different from what they'd ask a manufacturing COO.
 Templates either get too generic to be useful or too numerous to maintain.

 -

 They ignore what you already know.
-If a prospect filled out an intake form or you've already researched their website, that intelligence should shape your agenda.
+If a prospect filled out an intake form or your team researched their website, that intelligence should shape the agenda.
 Templates can't incorporate it.

 -

-They still require the senior person.
-The whole point of building a consulting practice is delegation.
-But if the discovery agenda requires your judgment to customize, you're stuck in every interview.
+They still require the lead consultant.
+The whole point of building a boutique firm where associates close engagements is delegation.
+But if the discovery agenda requires the founder's judgment to customize, the founder is stuck in every first call.

 By the time you're prepping for a discovery call, you usually have some information about the prospect.
 They filled out an intake form.
 You browsed their website.
 Someone on your team had an initial conversation.
 But that information sits in three different places, and your template has no way to incorporate any of it.